cp2k/cp2k/INSTALL.md

 - Link to a blas/scalapack library that accelerates large DGEMMs (e.g. libsci_acc)
 - Use the `-D__GRID_CUDA` to compile the GPU and HYBRID backends for the grid library.
 - Use the `-D__DBM_CUDA` to compile the GPU backend for the sparse tensor library.

+#### parameters specific to HIP / ROCM

+:warning: **Experimental**, please report any problem.

+the hip backend can work on both nvidia and AMD gpus.
+It offers a more generic interface at the prize of hand written kernels being optimized (for collocate/integrate) for AMD GPUs.
+Tests of the same code on both Mi100 and A100 give the same performance with little hardware specific optimization.

+HIP also offers a mean to develop and test code on NVIDIA hardware if access to AMD GPUs is not possible.

+- Add `__OFFLOAD_HIP` to the `DFLAGS` variable
+- Add `GPUVER=Mi50, Mi60, Mi100` or the correspinding CUDA values
+- Add `OFFLOAD_CC = hipcc`
+- Add  `-lhipfft -lhipblas -lamdhip64` to the `LIBS` variable
+- Add `OFFLOAD_FLAGS = '-fopenmp -m64 -pthread -fPIC -D__GRID_HIP -O2
+  --offload-arch=gfx908 --rocm-path=$(ROCM_PATH)'` where `ROCM_PATH` is the path
+  where the rocm sdk resides.
+Architectures Mi100 (gfx908), Mi50 (gfx906)
+- the hip backend for the grid library supports nvidia hardware as well.
+It uses the same code and can be used to validate the backend in case of access to Nvidia hardware only.
+To get the compilation working, follow the steps above and set the `OFFLOAD_FLAGS` with right `nvcc` parameters (see the cuda section of this document).
+The environment variable `HIP_PLATFORM` should be set to `HIP_PLATFORM=nvidia` to indicate to hipcc to use the nvcc compiler instead.
+- Specify the C++ compiler (e.g. `CXX = g++`).
+Remember to set the CXXFLAGS flags to support C++11 standard and OpenMP.
+- When the HIP backend is enabled for DBCSR using `-D__DBCSR_ACC`, then add `-D__HIP_PLATFORM_AMD__` to `CXXFLAGS` and set `OFFLOAD_TARGET = hip`.
+- Use `-D__OFFLOAD_PROFILING` to turn on the AMD ROC TX and Tracer libray.
+  It requires to link `-lroctx64 -lroctracer64`.

 ### 2k.
 LIBXC (optional, wider choice of xc functionals)